This Is Gavin Newsom

 This Is Gavin Newsom is a political podcast hosted by American politician and businessman Gavin Newsom, the 40th governor of California.
 The podcast aims to expand his national audience by participating in extended discussions with various political media personalities.
 Its trailer was released on February 26, 2025.
-Its first episode later aired on March 6, 2025 with conservative activist and co-founder of Turning Point USA Charlie Kirk as his first guest.
-As of November 20, 2025, 44 episodes of This Is Gavin Newsom have been released.
-In June 15, 2025, the show's YouTube channel received a Silver Creator award for surpassing 100,000 subscribers.
+Its first episode later aired on March 6, 2025, with conservative activist and co-founder of Turning Point USA Charlie Kirk as his first guest.
+As of September 18, 2026, 76 episodes of This Is Gavin Newsom have been released.
+On June 15, 2025, the show's YouTube channel received a Silver Creator award for surpassing 100,000 subscribers.
 On October 4, 2025, it surpassed 200,000 subscribers.
+On June 5, 2026, it surpassed 250,000 subscribers.

 Background

 In February 2025, iHeartMedia and Gavin Newsom announced their collaboration on his new podcast, This Is Gavin Newsom.
-Its trailer was released subsequently thereafter.
+A trailer was released shortly thereafter.
 In the podcast episodes, Newsom discusses political and social issues with his guests.
 They are structured to be one-on-one conversations.
 Newsom aims to release a new podcast every week; each episode aims to be around 45 minutes long, but the length can vary.
 Notable guests such as Charlie Kirk, Tim Walz, and Ezra Klein have also made interviews on his podcast.
 Newsom chooses his guests to widen his understanding of Donald Trump's victory in the 2024 United States presidential election, reflecting his interest of the Republican Party's prior branding for Trump's presidential campaign.
 He converses with them to explore differing viewpoints across the political spectrum.
 Newsweek said that "Newsom defended his podcast as a chance to have the conversations the Democratic Party refuses to have…"

 Although most episodes feature conservatives, some contain liberal voices.
 Newsom believes his podcast gave him the opportunity to interview with people he disagrees with.
 He has touted his podcast as a form of understanding the motivations of the MAGA movement; also referencing how the Democratic Party can proceed after the loss of Kamala Harris in the 2024 election.
 Newsom discusses the effects of political divides in his podcast by conversing with these people.
-Newsom’s podcast is arranged with iHeartMedia, an American mass media corporation; he does not receive any compensation from it.
+Newsom's podcast is arranged with iHeartMedia, an American mass media corporation; he does not receive any compensation from it.